bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/docs/glossary.md

 > A cookie is a small piece of information left on a visitor's computer by a website, via a web browser.

-Cookies are used to personalize a user’s web experience with a website.
-It may contain the user’s preferences or inputs when accessing that website.
+Cookies are used to personalize a user's web experience with a website.
+It may contain the user's preferences or inputs when accessing that website.
 A user can customize their web browser to accept, reject, or delete cookies.

 Cookies can be set and modified at the server level using the `Set-Cookie` [HTTP header](/en-US/docs/Web/HTTP/Cookies), or with JavaScript using [`document.cookie`](/en-US/docs/Web/API/Document/cookie).